Summary

 Derby boots:

-WILL THE SHAPE OF THE SHOE HAVE AN IMPACT ON THE FORMALITY OF IT?
+WILL THE SHAPE OF THE SHOE HAVE AN IMPACT ON THE FORMALITY OF THE SHOE?

-But since the choice of shape must above all be dictated by the body (as seen in the third part of this guide ), I would say that this should not come into play.
+But since the choice of shape should first and foremost be dictated by the body (as seen in the third part of this guide ), I would say that this should not come into play.

-The thin models are said to be more elegant by some and others believe that on the contrary they are more the round ones.
+Thin models are said to be more elegant by some and others believe that on the contrary it is more the round ones.
 But no one is right.

-If the roundness of the model corresponds to your foot and, what's more, it suits the proportions of your outfit, then you will succeed in achieving a great level of elegance.
+If the roundness of the model matches your foot and, in addition, it fits well with the proportions of your outfit, then you will succeed in achieving a high level of elegance.

 In the foreground on the left Anthony Eden, former British Prime Minister (55-57).

 For very formal occasions.
-I recommend black one-cut or cap toe brogues.
-This works with all gray suits and blues (night to navy).
+I recommend black one-cut or cap toe oxfords.
+This works with all gray suits and blues (from night to navy).
 The tie should be simple, a tie with very small white dots for example.
-And the white or blue poplin shirt.
+And the shirt in white or blue poplin.

-MORE CONTEMPORARY, NAVY SUIT AND BROWN VELVET OXFORDS:
+MORE CONTEMPORARY, NAVY SUIT AND BROWN VELVET OXFORD SHOES:

-Here, the brogues are brown and suede.
-But, this outfit would have worked with brown smooth leather shoes.
-Note that there is no need to overdo it when you have a suit that is perfectly cut for your body type.
+Here, the oxfords are brown and suede.
+But, this outfit would have worked with smooth brown leather shoes.
+Note that there is no need to overdo it when you have a suit that is perfectly tailored to your body shape.

-These brogues can very well be imagined in a mismatched outfit.
+These oxfords can easily be imagined in a mismatched outfit.

 AMERICAN STYLE, WITH JEANS AND A SPORTS JACKET: